Trailing Petunias – The Ultimate Growing Guide

 How to Avoid “Flat Topping”

-The perfect petunia hanging basket or container won’t just have long trails but also a well-rounded top section complete with blooms and plenty foliage.
+The perfect petunia hanging basket or container won’t just have long trails but also a well-rounded top section complete with blooms and plenty of foliage.

 I’ve been able to gain 10+ inches of height by preventing “flat topping”.

 If you allow all of the stems in the centre of the basket to become leggy, they will overhang the basket edge, and the top of the basket will look flat and sparse.

-It’s very easy to prevent this, just regularly prune the leggy stems to encourage bushy growth near the top of the basket or container.
+I’ve found it very easy to prevent this: I just prune the leggy stems once every week or so in the summer to encourage bushy growth near the top of the basket or container.

 If you’ve neglected a trailing petunia, just go ahead and aggressively prune away so there’s around 12 inches of the plant overhanging the edge of the basket.
-It won’t take long for the plant to grow and much of it will be in the top section.
+Petunias are very fast-growing plants and I’ve seen them recover quickly from aggressive pruning like this.

 How Often Should Trailing Petunias be Watered?

 Probably more than you think!

-Here’s our watering regimen for our petunia baskets and containers:
+Here’s my watering regimen for my petunia baskets and containers that I keep in full sun:

 - Cloudy, overcast, cool, dull summer days – water every two to four days.

 - Typical summer day – water every day or every two days.

 - Very very hot summer days – water morning and evening.

 In my garden, the petunias require a lot of water but the roots prefer moist yet never waterlogged soil.
 The baskets/containers should also allow the water to freely out of the bottom.